Effects of neutrino magnetic moment and charge radius constraints and medium modifications of the nucleon form factors on the neutrino mean free path in dense matter: Introduction

 The lattice QCD has also attempted to study the in-medium modifications of nucleon for a few body systems in Ref.~\cite{CDDG18}.
 In addition recent experimental observations in electron-nucleus scattering suggest the in-medium modifications of the nucleon EM form factors, although the analysis is yet model dependent~\cite{JLab-A-00,DBBB00,Strauch03,CMPR09,E03-104-10,E03-104-11}.
 More reviews and discussions on medium modifications of the nucleon can be found in Refs.~\cite{HYT18,HOT19,SBKMV04,Strauch12,BST11,HMPW16}.
 Triggered by the results of the studies~\cite{SWHM06,HYT18,HOT19} and experimental evidence, in the present work, we address the significance of both, neutrino form factors---magnetic moment and charge radius, and in-medium modifications of the nucleon weak and EM form factors on the neutrino scattering with the matter.

-To achieve this goal, we employ a relativistic mean-field (RMF) model inspired by the effective field theory to describe a nuclear matter.
+In this paper we employ a relativistic mean-field (RMF) model to describe the matter.
 As for describing the in-medium nucleon weak and EM form factors, we adopt the quark-meson coupling (QMC) model~\cite{Guichon88}.
-For the neutrino-nucleon scattering in a nuclear medium, cross section is calculated to estimate the neutrino mean free path (NMFP) by combining both theoretical approaches.
-We adopt a linear response (LR) approximation for describing the scattering of neutrinos with the proton ($p$), neutron ($n$), electron ($e^-$), and muon ($\mu^-$), which are the standard constituents of neutron star matter.
+The RMF and QMC models have been widely and successfully used in the finite nuclei and nuclear matter.
+We adopt a linear response approximation for describing the scattering of neutrinos with the proton, neutron, electron, and muon, which are the standard constituents of neutron star matter.
+We then calculate the cross section to estimate the neutrino mean free path (NMFP) by combining both theoretical approaches.
+In the present work, we consider the NMM and charge radius, which are absent in our previous studies of Refs.~\cite{HYT18,HOT19}, obtained from the observations and reactor experiments together with the density-dependent nucleon form factor.

+We find that the neutrino differential cross sections of the electroweak neutrino scattering with the constituents of matter are insensitive to increasing nuclear density.
+However, the neutrino cross section is sensitive to the magnetic moment and charge radius of neutrino.
+It gives a counter effect to the in-medium modifications of the nucleon weak and electromagnetic form factor effects.
+The effect becomes pronounced for larger magnitude of neutrino magnetic moment and neutrino charge radius.

 This paper is organized as follows.
 In Sec.~\ref{scattering}, we briefly present neutrino differential cross sections for scattering with the constituents of matter in the presence of both neutrino form factors (magnetic moment and charge radius) and in-medium modifications of the nucleon weak and EM form factors.
 In Sec.~\ref{dcrsmfp}, we present the neutrino differential cross section and mean free path.
 In Sec.~\ref{numerical}, our numerical results are presented, and their implications are discussed.
 Section~\ref{summary} is devoted for a summary.